Tax Filing Support

 3. Payment for other types of services (eg by the semester as a note-taker)

-If you received this type of income, the 1042-S will be e mailed to you by 15 March.
+If you received this type of income, the 1042-S will be e mailed to you by 15 March by the payer.

 Note: Only Nonresident Aliens receive this form.
 If your tax status changes to a Resident Alien you will not get a 1042-S. Login to Sprintax to check your tax status if you’re not sure.